woprd/logreader/README.md

 # logreader

-Ever wanted a tool that converts various web log files into something useful (e.g. pandas dataframes) for each of analyses?
+Ever wanted a tool that converts various web log files into something useful (e.g. pandas dataframes) for ease of analyses?
 Me too.

 Ever expanding list of log formats is: